-ACGME announces plan to transform graduate medical educationFebruary 22nd, 2012 in Other /
+ACGME announces plan to transform graduate medical educationFebruary 22, 2012 in Medicine & Health / Other

 The Accreditation Council for Graduate Medical Education (ACGME) today announced major changes in how the nation's medical residency programs will be accredited in the years ahead, putting in place an outcomes-based evaluation system where the doctors of tomorrow will be measured for their competency in performing the essential tasks necessary for clinical practice in the 21st century.